Installing and Configuring MySQL

 show databases;

-Exit out of the MySQL database as the root MySQL user, and then exit out of the root Linux user account, and you should be back to your normal Linux user account:
+Exit out of the MySQL database as the root MySQL user, and then exit out of the root Linux user account.
+You should be back to your normal Linux user account:

 \q

-Note: relational database keywords are often written in all capital letters.
-As far as I know, this is simply a convention to make the code more readable.
+Note: relational database keywords are often written in all capital letters: CREATE, DROP, SELECT, etc. As far as I know, this is simply a convention to make the code more readable.
 However, in most cases I'll write the keywords in lower case letters.
-This is simply because, by convention, I'm super lazy.
+This is simply because, by convention, I'm lazy.

 Logging in as Regular User and Creating Tables